SummaryRead the full fact sheet

-- If you are involved in body piercing, tattooing, electrolysis or , always ensure that any instrument that pierces the skin is either ‘single use’ or has been cleaned, disinfected and sterilised since it was last used.
+- If you are involved in body piercing, tattooing, electrolysis or acupuncture, always ensure that any instrument that pierces the skin is either ‘single use’ or has been cleaned, disinfected and sterilised (via autoclave) since it was last used.

-- If you are a healthcare worker, follow standard precautions (infection control guidelines) at all times.
+- If you are a healthcare worker, always follow standard precautions (infection prevention and control guidelines).

 - Wherever possible, wear single-use gloves if you give someone first aid or clean up blood or body fluids.

-- Although hepatitis C is not generally considered to be a in Australia, you may wish to consider practices (using a condom) if blood is going to be present, or if your partner has HIV infection.
+- Although hepatitis C is not generally considered to be a sexually transmissible infection in Australia, you may wish to consider safe sex practices (using a condom) if blood is going to be present, or if your partner has HIV infection.
 You may wish to further discuss this issue and personal risks with your doctor.

 Hepatitis C and injecting drugs

 If you inject drugs, avoid sharing needles, syringes or other equipment such as tourniquets, spoons, swabs or water.